 - Branded goods

-The University filed UK Patent Application No. 1711097.4 on 10th July 2017 covering the technology, and is pursuing a PCT application.
+The University filed UK Patent Application No. 1711097.4 on 10th July 2017 and has subsequently prepared EP and US national phase filings.